No Sale No Fee Conveyancing Solicitors

 When you are looking for a conveyancing solicitor to deal with the purchase or sale of your home, you are likely to come across no sale, no fee options.
 We take a look at what no sale no fee conveyancing means, how it works, what costs aren't included, and whether it should sway your decision when instructing a legal firm.

-No sale no fee conveyancing is a sales promise that many conveyancing solicitors offer.
-It simply means that if the sale or purchase of your property falls through you won’t have to pay their legal fees.
-It is also sometimes called no completion, no fee.
+With no sale no fee conveyancing solicitors, if the sale or purchase of your property falls through you won’t pay legal fees.
+This sales promise from conveyancing solicitors is also sometimes called ‘no completion, no fee’ or ‘no move, no fee’.

 How does no sale no fee conveyancing work?